-DUBLIN (9 October 2019) – Nutrition professionals around the world will convene in Dublin this month to discuss the latest strategies to address the obesity epidemic.
-One symposium will be examining the role of umami (one of the five basic tastes, known as the “savory” taste, which comes from glutamate) in light of recent research suggesting that umami not only makes food more appetizing but also increases the feeling of fullness, reducing the desire to overeat.
+DUBLIN (17 October 2019) – Nutrition professionals around the world convened in Dublin this month to discuss the latest strategies to address the obesity epidemic.
+One symposium, sponsored by IGIS, examined the role of umami (one of the five basic tastes, known as the “savory” taste, which comes from glutamate) in light of recent research suggesting that umami not only makes food more appetizing but also increases the feeling of fullness, reducing the desire to overeat.

 Recent scientific studies have shown that monosodium glutamate (MSG or E621), the sodium salt of glutamate described as “umami seasoning,” when added to an appetizer or soup prior to a meal can decrease appetite and food intake, especially among individuals with a propensity to overeat and gain weight.
 The results identify new ways to facilitate healthy eating without decreasing satisfaction with a meal, and reduce food intake.

-The symposium is part of the 13th European Nutrition Conference, known as FENS 2019, organized by the Federation of European Nutrition Societies October 15-18 in Dublin, Ireland.
-The theme for the symposium is “The Importance of Sensory Properties, including Umami and Kokumi Substances, to Promote Healthy Dietary Patterns.”
+The symposium was part of the 13th European Nutrition Conference, known as FENS 2019, organized by the Federation of European Nutrition Societies October 15-18 in Dublin, Ireland.
+The theme for the symposium was “The Importance of Sensory Properties, including Umami and Kokumi Substances, to Promote Healthy Dietary Patterns.”

-One expert speaker at the symposium will be Dr. Gabriella Morini, who is Assistant Professor of Taste and Food Sciences at the University of Gastronomic Sciences (Pollenzo, Italy).
-Her session will explore how umami food components (such as fermented sauces, cured meats, cheeses) are able to improve the overall palatability of food.
-She will report about taste receptors in parts of the body other than the oral cavity, such as in the gastrointestinal tract, where their activation generates responses that can influence important and different functions at a systemic level, from absorption and metabolization of nutrients to a role in appetite, satiety and response to bacteria.
+One expert speaker at the symposium was Dr. Gabriella Morini, who is Assistant Professor of Taste and Food Sciences at the University of Gastronomic Sciences (Pollenzo, Italy).
+Her session explored how umami food components (such as fermented sauces, cured meats, cheeses) are able to improve the overall palatability of food.
+She reviewed taste receptors in parts of the body other than the oral cavity, such as in the gastrointestinal tract, where their activation generates responses that can influence important and different functions at a systemic level, from absorption and metabolization of nutrients to a role in appetite, satiety and response to bacteria.

-Dr. Ana San Gabriel, secretariat of the International Glutamate Information Service (IGIS), the organization sponsoring the symposium, notes, “Understanding how sensory properties affect healthier food choices and energy intakes will support the development of behavioural and dietary strategies for better management of chronic conditions such as obesity.”
+Dr. Ana San Gabriel, secretariat of the International Glutamate Information Service (IGIS), the organization sponsoring the symposium, summarized the symposium: “Understanding how sensory properties affect healthier food choices and energy intakes will support the development of behavioural and dietary strategies for better management of chronic conditions such as obesity.”

 About FENS 2019